Joe-Degs/Joe-Degs.github.io/_posts/2022-07-26-riscv-assembly-compiled-code.markdown

 ret
 ```
 In the first line of the above snippet, the immediate value `0` is copied into the `a5` register and then
 the value is copied to the `a0` register.
-The frame pointer stored that was
+The frame pointer stored initially on the stack is been copied
-stored on the stack initially is copied back into the `s0` register.
+back into the `s0` register.
 `addi sp, sp, 32` deallocates the stack, essentially moving it back to its state before
 the `main` function.
 Note that the 0 moved into a0 is the return value of the function.

-#### .data section
+#### .data
-contains the all the global and static variable of the compiled code.
+contains all the global and static variable of our compiled code.

 ```
 joe@debian:../$ readelf -x .data main.o